 - 8. Guidelines for public and private social events: - a.
 No College funds may be used to provide alcoholic beverages at any function where a significant proportion of students is to be present, unless they are of legal age. - b.
 All student functions where alcohol is to be consumed and where the expected attendance is to exceed twelve people shall be duly registered with the Office of Student Affairs by 4 pm on the business day before the function is to be held. - c.
 Faculty and staff are expected to know and abide by the tenets of this Policy in planning social events.
 Questions concerning these regulations should be directed to the Dean of the Faculty. - d-i.
 When alcoholic beverages are present, non-alcoholic beverages and food may also be required. - d-ii.
 When mixed drinks are provided at an approved function, the persons serving drinks will be instructed to serve drinks that have been properly measured according to normally accepted, standard proportions.
 Standard (1-1/2 ounce) measuring jiggers will be provided.
 All bartenders or servers must be of legal age. - e.
 Designated non-drinking persons, the number (no fewer than two) to be proportioned to the expected attendance, shall be present at all registered events to assist those responsible for the event. - f-i.
-The College expects those students who have not reached the legal drinking age

-- to refuse an alcoholic beverage when it is offered.
+The College expects those students who have not reached the legal drinking age to refuse an alcoholic beverage when it is offered.
 It is also expected that the host will be sensitive to the age of his guests and will provide non-alcoholic beverages to underage students. - f-ii.
 Driving under-the-influence of alcohol will not be tolerated and will be prosecuted to the full extent of the law. - g.
 No event shall include any form of "drinking contest" or game such as beer pong in its activities or promotions. - h.
 No alcoholic beverages may be awarded as prizes or incentives. - i.
 Campus Police may visit registered events periodically to check with the responsible party, primarily to offer assistance.
-If a violation of the law or College policy is observed, the Campus Police may report the matter to the appropriate College official and/or take action as needed. - 9.
-Fraternities and student clubs and organizations: Fraternity and club parties shall be closed to all but members and their invited guests.
-Fraternity events with alcohol present are restricted to a 3:1 ratio (three guests maximum for every one brother).
+If a violation of the law or College policy is observed, the Campus Police may report the matter to the appropriate College official and/or take action as needed.